ODBC from C tutorial part 2 — fetching results

 SQLBindCol and SQLGetData

-It is possible to mix bound columns and getting data with SQLGetData, but many drivers have restrictions on how this can be done.
+It's possible to combine binding columns and fetching data with SQLGetData, but many ODBC drivers have restrictions on how this can be done.
 One common restriction is that SQLGetData may only be called on columns after the last bound column.
-The application can query the driver to find how calls to SQLGetData and bound parameters may be intermixed.
+The application can query the ODBC driver to find out how calls to SQLGetData and bound parameters may be intermixed.

 The SQLGetInfo value, SQL_GETDATA_EXTENSIONS, returns a bitmask with the following values that relate to bound columns.